 Federal Trade Commission, Consumer Sentinel, "Consumer

 Note: In 2008, the Federal Trade Commission expanded the types of consumer complaints that it tracks to include complaints filed about debt collection, credit issues, and financial matters.
-In addition, state level reporting included a new category “fraud and other complaints” which consists of complaints about consumer fraud, complaints about financial products, and other complaints alleging misleading and deceptive practices, fake merchandise, and defective products.
-For these reasons, consumer fraud complaints reported in previous years are not directly comparable to those reported as “consumer fraud and other” here.
+In addition, state level reporting included a new category, “fraud and other complaints,” which consists of complaints about consumer fraud, financial products, and other complaints alleging misleading and deceptive practices, fake merchandise, and defective products.
+For these reasons, consumer fraud complaints reported in years previous to 2008 are not directly comparable to those reported as “consumer fraud and other” here.

 Federation of State Medical Boards.
-Summary of Board Actions. www.fsmb.org/fpdc_basummaryarchive.html
+Summary of Board Actions. library.fsmb.org/fpdc_basummaryarchive.html

 Public Citizen.
 Ranking of State Medical Boards’ Serious

 Public Citizen computes the rate of serious disciplinary actions per 1,000 doctors using 3-year moving averages of state disciplinary rates to smooth out large fluctuations that can be caused by relatively small increases in the number of actions for small states.
 Information on the number of disciplinary actions is obtained from the Federation of State Medical Boards (FSMB), and data on total medical doctors is obtained from the American Medical Association.